Confidence9898/New_Ladi_Vton/README.md

 ## LICENSE
 <a rel="license" href="http://creativecommons.org/licenses/by-nc/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by-nc/4.0/88x31.png" /></a><br />All material is made available under [Creative Commons BY-NC 4.0](https://creativecommons.org/licenses/by-nc/4.0/).
 You can **use, redistribute, and adapt** the material for **non-commercial purposes**, as long as you give appropriate credit by **citing our paper** and **indicate any changes** that you've made.

+## HINT
+The ladi-vton-DressCode.ipynb contain the preprocessing step for custome image.
+There is the preprocessing step in this working file, and if we run these step, we can get the proprocessed dataset for custom images.
+So you don't need to worry about the preprocessing about the custom image.

+## Disadvantage of current Ladi-Vton
+The ladi-vton is the most advanced method to implement Virtual Try-On.
+We can implement successfully virtual try-on about Upper_body, Lower_body and Dresses.
+But there is a one point that we can't implement.
+It is we can implement Dress virtual try-on for the case of Trousers and Pants.
+So to implement this we should find another method.